Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 It hurt, a little, but he didn’t want to think about it anyway, and besides: that wasn’t anything a little sparring couldn’t clear out of his head.
 This time with a civilian, and one who was so thoroughly beating him silly, it was almost as bad as sparring with Warhorse or Righteous.

-“Go again?”
+"Go again?"
 The big caveman reached down and effortlessly yanked Thompson back to his feet, thumped over to the control panel on the wall and cranked the gravity *way* up.

 Thompson grunted under the load, but he was getting used to high-G training and found he much preferred it.
 He bounced on the balls of his feet, *determined* to get a win in this time.

-“Fuck yeah!”
+"Fuck yeah!"

 Time for heavy work.
 And Julian Etsicitty, the legend himself, *entirely* lived up to the hype.